- The expansion of the Deferred Action for Childhood Arrivals (DACA); and

 - The President has violated Article II, Section 3 of the U.S. Constitution knowns as the Take Care Clause.
 This provision means that the President must take care that the Laws be faithfully executed; and

 - They argue that he had violated the Administrative Procedure Act.

 What the States are really saying is that the President has exceeded the scope of his authority by creating the DACA and DAPA programs.

-The January 15, 2015 hearing focused on the State’s request for preliminary injunction.
+January 15, 2015, hearing focused on the State’s request for a preliminary injunction.
 The States are arguing that if the Court doesn’t immediately stop the implementation of the DACA and DAPA programs by the time they ultimately win it won’t matter.
 To get an injunction (Stop the government from implementing the program) the States must show:

-- They will be probably succeed on the merits of the case;
+- They will be probably succeeded on the merits of the case;

 - That they will be irreparably harmed (generally money won’t solve the problem) if the Federal Government isn’t stopped from implementing the DACA and DAPA program;